QIICR/dcmqi/README.md

 At the moment, we do not provide pre-built packages for dcmqi.
 If you want to give it a try, you will need to check out the source code and build it yourself.

+dcmqi is not platform specific.
+Our goal is to support its use on Windows, Mac and Linux.

 Instructions on how to build dcmqi and how to use it will be provided in the [dcmqi gitbook manual](https://fedorov.gitbooks.io/dcmqi-dicom-for-quantitative-imaging/content/v/gitbook/).

+# License

+dcmqi is distributed under non-restrictive BSD-style license (see full text [here](https://github.com/QIICR/dcmqi/blob/master/LICENSE.txt)) that does not have any constraints on either commercial or academic usage.

+Our goal is to support and encourage adoption of the DICOM standard in both academic and research tools.
+We will be happy to hear about your usage of dcmqi, but you don't have to report back to us.

 # Support